drchase55/NNU_nih_python_jrc/README.md

 * Individual notebooks can be run with limited functionality in a web browser (colab.research.google.com)

 ## **Architecture Design**
-This course is arranged into 4 modules:
+This course is arranged into 5 modules:
+- Intro to Cloud Computing and Git
 - Foundations of Python
 - Introduction to Data Science in Python
 - Intro to machine learning in Python
-- Advanced topics

 Within each module, there are several sub-modules (basically, topics) with embedded quizzes.